sparanoid/automator-workflows/README.md

 **Note**: You should always select the original file during the workflow, don’t press any key or click your mouse.

+## Create .icns
+Create .icns file using `iconutil`.
+Command Line Tools from Xcode must be installed before using this workflow.

+## Unpack .icns
+Unpack .icns into .iconset folder.
+Command Line Tools from Xcode must be installed before using this workflow.

 ## Remove @2x Suffix.workflow
 Remove @2x suffix for retina image assets.
 Useful when you're doing something wrong and need to recreate downscaled images one more time.